Perci Garner

-Percival Garner III (born December 13, 1988) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Cleveland Indians in 2016.
+Percival Garner III (born December 13, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cleveland Indians in 2016.

 College career

 Perci was a three-sport athlete while attending Dover High School in Dover, Ohio, where he played basketball, football, and baseball.
 He enrolled at Ball State University to play college football, but only saw two snaps at quarterback in his redshirt freshman season.
 At the urging of football coach Stan Parrish, Perci tried out for the college baseball team.
 Garner played two seasons for Ball State.
 As a redshirt freshman, Perci had a 4.95 ERA across 20 innings in 17 games.
 The following year, Perci led the team in strikeouts (83) while compiling a 4.62 ERA and a 5-3 record as a starter, earning him First Team All-Mid-American Conference honors.

 Professional career

 Philadelphia Phillies

 Garner was drafted by the Philadelphia Phillies in the second round of the 2010 Major League Baseball Draft.
 He spent 2010 and 2011 with the Williamsport Crosscutters, and played sparingly.
 In 2012, Garner was promoted to the Clearwater Threshers, where he had a 7-9 record and a 4.84 ERA in 26 starts.
 He followed that up with a 6-6 record and a 4.30 ERA in 22 starts for Clearwater, while also having shorts stints with the Reading Fightin Phils and the Lehigh Valley IronPigs.
 He then split time between Clearwater and Reading in 2014 before being released.